authgear/authgear-server/docs/specs/captcha.md

 This section specifies how risk assessment and Captcha works in a Authentication Flow.

-### Captcha in Authentication Flow configuration
+### Risk assessment and Captcha in Authentication Flow configuration

-Captcha is supported in the following flow types:
+Risk assessment and Captcha are supported in the following flow types:

 - `signup`
 - `promote`